Skip to content

 Do Not Ignore Endurance:

 Wrong.
 Do not neglect endurance.
 The least amount of injuries happen in the first quarter, and it is not due to lack of strength.
-A bulletproof lower back can withstand stress over a long period of time and not get fatigued.
-Make sure to include exercises that train the lower back to withstand stress for time.
+A resilient, healthy lower back can withstand stress over a long period of time and not get fatigued.
+Make sure to include exercises that push the lower back to withstand stress for time.

 Look At Core Strength Holistically: